iaks23/iLearnPython/DotsnDash/README.md

 # DotsnDash 🎲

-#### Difficult Level: Beginner 👶🏻
+#### Difficulty Level: Beginner 👶🏻

-Why boter mugging up every dots and dashes involved in sending a morse code when a computer can do it for you!
+Why bother mugging up every dots and dashes involved in sending a morse code when a computer can do it for you!
 This program will help you encode whatever phrase you wish to send as a secret message written in morse.

-Let's ust hope nobody's asking you,
+Let's just hope nobody's asking you,

 ![Morse](https://github.com/iaks23/iLearnPython/blob/main/gifs/Morse.GIF)